 Graduating from nursing school is just the beginning of a rewarding career.
 Now it’s time for grads to market their skills and land that all-important first nursing job.

 The health care field is growing, and there are lots of opportunities, but a new nurse’s first position can set the stage for a lifetime of success.
 It pays to pull out all the stops and look for a nursing job that will help build a foundation for the future.

 The same qualities that give students an edge when training to be a nurse are the very characteristics employers are looking for.
 New graduates looking for their first nursing job may have some relevant experience to offer from other fields, but what health care facilities really want is compassionate, empathetic nurses with leadership skills and the desire to help others.
 Demonstrating those skills on a résumé, however, isn’t as easy as showing off practical competency.

 Empathy, for example, is the ability to put one’s self in someone else’s shoes, to see patients’ health care experiences as they see them.
 But it’s not a skill that can be tested, so it’s essential for nursing job applicants to find some way of showing employers that they can be empathetic.

 Students have opportunities to show empathy from their first day in nursing school through their interactions with peers and later with patients during clinical experiences.
 While nurses aren’t empathetic for the applause, it’s helpful for them to seek personal recommendations from instructors who are aware of their soft skills and to highlight participation in activities that require empathy.

 Similarly, compassion, the motivation to help others overcome their suffering, is evident through action.
-Students can noticeably show compassion in their relationships with others and through engagement in service related activities at school or in the community.
-Time spent volunteering in health care settings is especially valuable on a job application.
+Nursing students can noticeably show compassion in their relationships with others and through engagement in service related activities at school or in the community.
+Time spent volunteering in health care settings is especially valuable on a first nursing job application.

 When to Start Job Hunting